dangoslen/dangoslen-me-site/content/blog/how-to-give-technical-feedback.md

 ## Start With a Question

-There is a simple question that I have found helps in nearly EVERY time I give feedback to someone.
+There is a simple question that I have found helps EVERY time I give feedback to someone.

 > Can I give you some feedback?